What to do when my husband resents my chronic illness? Advice for wives from a man whose wife has multimorbidity.

 It will help you get private care, more free time for him, and overall live a better life.

 If you do want to make money from blogging, you should take blogging seriously.

-You can make money just by putting adverts on your blog alone, in a matter of two years make even up to $4000 a month.
+You can make money just by putting adverts on your blog alone, and in a matter of two years make even up to $4000 a month.

-But if people love what you do and appreciate your efforts, you can create products, e-Books, e-courses, which help them solve their problems on a deeper level.
+But if people love what you do and appreciate your efforts, you can create products, e-Books, and e-courses, which help them solve their problems on a deeper level.